jacklowrie/dotfiles/README.md

 modules turned on to manage shell configuration.
 Could I manage that directly without zim?
 Probably, but I'm lazy and it's portable.
 It's also lighter-weight than OhMyZSH, so Zim's a happy compromise.

+In all honesty, after spending all that time setting up halligan, I think I understand bash better than zsh.
+Might be worth switching to bash everywhere...